Cron Alternatives for Reliable Scheduling

 DST incidents

 Timezone handling is manual with cron.
-A payment processing job scheduled at 3am Eastern runs twice when clocks fall back — once before the transition and once after.
+A payment processing job scheduled at 3am Eastern runs twice when clocks fall back: once before the transition and once after.
 Jobs scheduled between 2:00am and 2:59am during spring-forward never run at all.
 These are well-known failure modes, not edge cases.
-Durable scheduling with local-time support handles the transitions automatically, but your handlers still need to be idempotent where it matters — no scheduling layer eliminates that responsibility.
+Posthook’s local-time support handles the transitions automatically, but your handlers still need to be idempotent where it matters.

 Lost state on deploy

-In-memory schedulers — setTimeout, node-schedule, delayed queue jobs — lose their state on restart.
+In-memory schedulers like setTimeout, node-schedule, and delayed queue jobs lose their state on restart.
 If the timer is not persisted externally, it does not survive deploys, scaling events, or infrastructure changes.

 Silent failures